kwamaking/rust-plugin-development/README.md

 ## Oxide Permissions System

 Note the Permissions I setup on some of the commands above.
-It's important when developing plugins that if you're giving a user access to a specific command or functionality of the plugin that you setup permissions for this.
+It's important when developing plugins that if you're giving a user or group access to a specific command or functionality of the plugin that you setup permissions for this.
 There are a lot of benefits to doing so but most importantly it allows you to granularly control the access to the plugins intentions.
 For example if you were writing a plugin that made a web request to do something with the data it presents  you don't want to give everyone access to this, as they can just hammer it with a macro or do nefarious things.
 See documentation around Umod in the links above to get a good feel for best practices.

 ## Creating Rust plugin Assemblies for Extensions